 The hike itself is not very difficult but the scenery is 100% rewarding.
 Not only you will see ancient volcanic rock formations along the coastline, but you will also see the High Island Reservoir East Dam, pebble beaches and spectacular ocean views.

 If you enjoy hiking and want to get off the beaten path, visit Sai Kung and try the Po Pin Chau hike.
 Keep reading, and I’ll show you exactly how you can make the most of your day trip to Po Pin Chau.

 Related Post – 11 Off the Beaten Path Places in HK

 What you need to know before starting the Po Pin Chau hike

 Before you go to the Geopark and hike Po Pin Chau, take a look at my Hong Kong solo travel guide and get an overview of HK first.

 And here are few additional tips for hiking Po Pin Chau:

-- The best time to hike the Po Pin Chau trail is late autumn, winter and early spring.
+- The best time to trek the Po Pin Chau hiking trail is late autumn, winter and early spring.
 The trail is exposed almost the entire way, so I would not recommend hiking during summer.

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the MTR and minibus to and from Sai Kung.
 It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.